CUNY-CL/winter-camp/README.md

 #### Deconstructing case.py.

 One aspect of the training phrase involves tagging the casefolded tokens in `train.tok` by their case.
-For example, the following sequence of tokens, 'He ate a prune wafer.', would be tagged like so:
+For example, the following sequence of tokens, 'He ate a prune wafer.', would be tagged like so--

 ```
     He  TITLE